lmstudio-ai/venvstacks/docs/development/index.rst

 take a long time to run (5+ minutes for the sample project build and export, even with fully cached dependencies).

-Local test runs will usually want to skip these slow tests:
+Local test runs skip these slow tests by default, but they can be specifically requested by overriding the default positional arguments in the ``tox`` command.

+For example, this will run *just* the slow tests using the default testing
+environment:

 .. code-block:: console

-    $ tox -m test -- -m "not slow"
+    $ tox -m test -- -m "slow"

 The example above runs tests against the default Python version configured in ``tox.ini``.
 You can also use other defined versions by specifying the target